jaimyoung/jaimyoung.github.io/_posts/2017-12-31-moving-from-wordpress-com-github-pages-to-netlify.md

 WordPress.com to GitHub Pages for speed and flexibilty, then to Netlify for HTTPS support.**

+***Update (5/1/2018): Github Pages now supports HTTPS for custom domain:
+<https://github.blog/2018-05-01-github-pages-custom-domains-https/> so netlify is not necessary for HTTPS***

 | | WordPress.com | GitHub Pages | Netlify |
 |-|:-------------:|:-------------:|:-----:|
 | Easy to Use? | Yes | Use Git+Markdown | Use Git+Markdown |